Professional Growth

 - Computer Science A (grades 9-12) will take place over five days: July 24 - 28, 2023.

-Registration link will open in spring 2023.
+Registration will open in spring 2023.
 Please check back to register.

 For more information about Code.org professional learning please contact: